ditrit/specimen/README.md

   # all the entries of the mapping will be added to the descendant slabs of
   # this nodule and then passed to the code box, except for the `content` entry
   _mapOf: { string: tip }
-# Besides all the keys that are found in the yaml, the code box will be passed
+# Besides all the keys that are found in the yaml, the test box will be passed
-# an argument "title": an array of strings, the titles the library encountered
-# on its way to the tree leaf.
-The code box will also be passed an argument
-# "filename" which contains the name of the file, as specified to the library.
+# an argument "filepath" which contains the path to the yaml file, as specified
+# to Lidy.
 ```